raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 - `pen test` command failed on macOS when running multiple tests.
 - macOS with M1 chips could not run binaries compiled by the compiler.

 Now, most programs written in Pen should work also on macOS with M1 chips as well as on x86-64 chips.
-There is a plan to support macOS on M1 chips as the first tier platform although we can't guarantee that Pen works properly there due to limitation of CI infrastructure currently.
+There is a plan to support macOS on M1 chips as the first tier platform although we can't guarantee that Pen works properly there due to limitation of our CI infrastructure currently.

 ## What's next?